-- javax.servlet.ServletContextAttributeListener - javax.servlet.ServletRequestListener - javax.servlet.ServletRequestAttributeListener - javax.servlet.http.HttpSessionListener - javax.servlet.http.HttpSessionAttributeListener
+- javax.servlet.ServletContextAttributeListener - javax.servlet.ServletReguestListener - javax.servlet.ServletRequestAttributeListener - javax.servlet.http.HttpSessionListener - javax.servlet.http.HttpSessionAttributeListener - javax.servlet.http.HttpSessionIdListener javax.servlet.ServletRequestListener, javax.servlet.ServletContextListener or javax.servlet.http.HttpSessionListener, then the new listener will be added to the end of the ordered list of listeners of that interface.

 If the ServletContext was passed to the ServletContainerInitializer's onStartup method, then the given listener class MAY also implement javax.servlet.ServletContextListener in addition to the interfaces listed above.
-If the given listener class implements a listener interface whose invocation order corresponds to the declaration order, that is, if it implements javax.servlet.ServletRequestListener or javax.servlet.http.HttpSessionListener, then the new listener will be added to the end of the ordered list of listeners of that interface.
+If the given listener class implements a listener interface whose invocation order corresponds to the declaration order, that is, if it implements